Nanomsky/English-To-Igbo-Translation/README.md

 * [Data](#data)

 # General Info
 This NLP project applies the Tensorflow Transformer model in a sequence-to-sequence modelling task.
-Sports headlines published in English language are translated into Igbo language using the transformer model and the results are compared to the piublished Igbo version. <a href='https://en.wikipedia.org/wiki/Igbo_language'>Igbo</a> is the native language spoken by people from the south eastern part of Nigeria.
+Sports headlines published in English language are translated into Igbo language using the transformer model and the results are compared to the published Igbo version. <a href='https://en.wikipedia.org/wiki/Igbo_language'>Igbo</a> is the native language spoken by people from the south eastern part of Nigeria.
 It is spoken by over 31 million people.

 # Technologies
 Project was created with: